ognjenstrbanovic/ognjenstrbanovic/README.md

 <img src="https://github.com/ognjenstrbanovic/ognjenstrbanovic/blob/main/blockchain%20GIF.gif" height="50%" width="50%">

 #### And right now, I am reading a Manning publication called "Tiny Python Projects" (it helps keep me in *Pythonic* shape 🐍😀).
-### Please feel free to email me if you would like to chat about anything at all! 📧
+### Please feel free to email me if you would like to chat about anything at all! 📧 Email is to the left!

 <!--
 **ognjenstrbanovic/ognjenstrbanovic** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.